nico/hack/notes/copydir.md

 So this is unusable for build system use too.
 (And when not using `-l`, the timestamps for all output files are truncated.)

+If relax the requirement to preserve timestamps and just require that the output files have timestamps that are not older than the input timestamps, then we can pass `-p m` to not preserve mtimes.
+With that, pax updates the mtime on the directory (and, without `-l`, on all files) to the current time -- but only with second granularity:

+    % time (rm -rf bar && mkdir bar && cd foo && pax -rwl -p m . ../bar) 0.009 total
+    % stat -f '%N %Fm' bar
+    bar 1609693043.000000000
+    % stat -f '%N %Fm' bar/*
+    bar/hardlink 1609294944.907726636
+    bar/large 1609294944.907726636
+    bar/symlink 1609693043.832774972

+This should be workable in most situations.
+If we do need higher-resolution timestamps, we could run `touch ../bar` at the end.
+But:

+* `touch` only sets milliseconds and microseconds, not nanoseconds (like `cp`, but unlike most other methods for creating files).
+This isn't a problem in practice, but it's strange.

+* If the directory contains subdirectories that also need timestamps that are more granual than seconds, something like `find ../bar -type d | xargs touch` is needed, and at that point `cpio` doesn't look much worse.

+But most of the time, seconds-granularity is sufficient.
+So if preserving mtimes isn't needed, this is an ok approach.

 ## cpio

 Also has a `-l` switch, but takes lists on stdio so it's a bit weird to use: